rowyio/firebase-extensions/auth-firestore-user-document/README.md

 | Delete document on user delete | If you enable this option, the extension will automatically delete the Firestore user document when the user is deleted from Firebase Authentication.                                               |
 | Backfill existing users        | If you enable this option, the extension will create Firestore user documents for all existing users right after installation is complete.                                                          |
 | Cloud Functions location       | Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations). |

-**Cloud Functions:**

-- **createUserDocument:** A function that is triggered when a new user is created in Firebase Authentication.
-It creates a user document in a specified Firestore collection and populates it with the selected fields from the user record.

-- **deleteUserDocument:** A function that is triggered when a user is deleted from Firebase Authentication.
-If the instance is configured to do so, it deletes the user document from the specified Firestore collection.

-- **backfillExistingUsers:** A function that is triggered right after the extension installation is complete.
-If the instance is configured to do so, it creates user documents in the specified Firestore collection for all existing users.

-**Access Required**:

-This extension will operate with the following project IAM roles:

-- datastore.user (Reason: Allows the extension to create the user document in Firestore.)

-- firebaseauth.admin (Reason: Allows the extension to read the user record from Firebase Authentication.)